Abnaxos/meldioc/README.md

 *Registry*, the list goes on.
 This context is usually hidden and should be used by the developer only in exceptional situations.

-Compose exposes this context.
+Meld exposes this context.
 The context is where the 'C' in IoC happens.
 So, it gives control back to the developer.
 But it maintains the inversion by strictly separating the context (where the control is) from the components implementing the functionality.